twbs/bootstrap/docs/layout/media-queries.md

 group: layout
 ---

-Since Bootstrap is designed to be mobile-first, we employ media queries in our CSS to create responsive pages and components.
+Since Bootstrap is responsive and designed to be mobile-first, we employ media queries in our CSS to create responsive pages and components that scale to particular viewports and devices.

 Media queries allow you to group rulesets by a handful of parameters, most notably viewport dimensions, to gracefully scale content across devices.
-Bootstrap mainly uses the following media query ranges in our source Sass files for key breakpoints in our layout, grid system, and components.
+Bootstrap primarily uses the following media query ranges—we call them breakpoints—in our source Sass files for our layout, grid system, and components.

 {% highlight scss %}
 /* Extra small devices (portrait phones, less than ???px) */